Maine Coons are adored for their medium to long-haired coats, but is there a short-haired Maine Coon too? Let’s find out.

 Purebred Maine Coons do not have short hair but Maine Coon mixes often do.
 Maine Coon kittens sometimes have shorter hair which eventually grows longer.
 So if a cat looks like a short-haired Maine Coon it is likely to be a Maine Coon mix or a younger Maine Coon.

-A Maine Coon can have short hair in certain areas of its body but you will not see a purebred Maine Coon with short hair all over.
-Having medium to long hair is one of the traits of this large and loveable breed.
-If your Maine Coon has short hair it is more than likely a mixed breed.
+A Maine Coon has a rugged, uneven coat and can have short hair in certain areas of its body.
+However, medium to long hair is one of the best-loved traits of this large, sociable breed.

-In answer to the question can a Maine Coon have short hair? the answer is no, they are not naturally short-haired cats.
-Maine Coons are famous for having long, rugged coats therefore if you ever see a short-haired Maine Coon it has most likely been shaved or trimmed.
+Maine Coons are not naturally short-haired cats.
+If you ever see a short-haired purebred Maine Coon it will most likely have been shaved or had its fur trimmed.

 The Maine Coon Coat

 A Maine Coon has a distinctive long-haired, coat that consists of long glossy, slightly coarse guard hairs and medium-length silky-soft insulating hairs.

 It’s the shaggy unevenness of the Maine Coon’s coat that really sets it apart from other long-haired breeds.